boazbk/crypto/lec_03_pseudorandom-generators.md

 (i.e., it can take an exponential number of steps until the state repeats itself), though that also holds for the simple "counter" generator we saw above.
 They also have the property that every individual bit is equal to $0$ or $1$ with probability exactly half  (the counter generator also shares this property).

-A more interesting property is that  (if the function is selected properly) for every two coordinates are independent from one another.
+A more interesting property is that  (if the function is selected properly) every two coordinates are independent from one another.
 That is, there is some super-polynomial function $t(n)$ (in fact $t(n)$ can be exponential in $n$) such that if $\ell \neq \ell' \in \{0,\ldots, t(n) \}$, then if we look at the two random variables corresponding to the $\ell$-th and $\ell'$-th output of the generator (where randomness is the initial state) then they are distributed like two independent random coins.
 (This is non-trivial to show, and depends on the choice of $f$ - it is a challenging but useful exercise to work this out.)
 The counter generator fails badly at this condition:  the least significant bits between two consecutive states always flip.